dbstratta/environment/README.md

       if isn't set, it'll use `defaultEnvVarValue`.
     - **defaultEnvVarValue**: `string` - Only valid if `required: false`.
       This is the default value of the env variable if it's not set.
-      It will be parsed by the function in `parse`.
+      It will be parsed by the function in `parser`.
     - **envVarName**: `string` - The name of the env variable to look up (`process.env[envVarName]`).